AdilusPrimus/python-browser-coded-by-ai/README.md

 And this exchange went like this until I was able to stabilize the browser application.

-> Each time I had a configuration or exception in the code, I submitted it to the AI: nothing was fixed or contributed by myself, I was only the main in the middle here
+> Each time I had a configuration or exception in the code, I submitted it to the AI:
+> Almost no code was designed or patched based on my thoughts, the AI thought it all.
+I played only the role of the analyst and technical secretary, when contirbuting the proposed changes.

 ## Pre-requisites